MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/6-microsoft-copilot-web.md

 1. Sign into a nonwork microsoft account.

-    > **NOTE:** If you sign into your work account, you will  redirected to Business chat (m365.cloud.microsoft/chat)
+    > **NOTE:** If you sign into your work account, you will  redirected to Microsoft 365 Copilot Chat (m365.cloud.microsoft/chat)

-1. In the **Message Copilot** text box, copy and paste the prompt from the prompt library documents or type:
+1. In the **Ask me anything...** text box, copy and paste the prompt from the prompt library documents or type:

     ```text
     What can you tell me about elephants?
     ```
 1. Select the **Submit** button.
-1. In the **Message Copilot** text box, copy and paste the prompt:
+1. In the **Ask me anything...** text box, copy and paste the prompt:

     ```text
     I’m more interested in the power of an elephant.
 How many humans would it take to win a tug-of-war with an elephant?